 The American Academy of Pediatrics (AAP) worked together with National Dairy Council to develop a handout to help parents understand when they can introduce foods to their children and how.
 It’s a great reference guide to keep on hand.
 It’s also a good reminder that every baby is unique – and some may need more or less time before they develop their “taste” for specific foods.
 Here’s a look at some information and tips they’ve shared when it comes to milk, cheese and yogurt:

-Breastmilk is recommended as your baby’s sole source of nutrition for the first six months of life.
+Breast milk is recommended as your baby’s sole source of nutrition for the first six months of life.
 For infants not breastfed, iron-fortified infant formulas are appropriate substitutes.
 Work with your pediatrician on when and how much food you should introduce to your baby for healthy growth and development.

-6-12 Months: Complementary foods including yogurt and cheese
+6-12 Months: Complementary dairy foods for infants

 It is recommended that breastmilk remains a primary source of nutrition for your baby’s diet until one year of age, however, when your baby is developmentally ready you can start to gradually introduce complementary foods that are semi-solid or semi-liquid.
-Fortified infant cereal is often recommend; however, according to the AAP, single-ingredient foods can be from any food group, as long as baby is developmentally ready.
+Fortified infant cereal is often recommended; however, according to the AAP, single-ingredient foods can be from any food group, as long as the baby is developmentally ready.
 Some readiness cues include your baby being able to sit up and have good head control, opening his/her mouth for a spoon and being able to move food to the back of the mouth to swallow.